EasternEdgeRobotics/Software_2017/CONTRIBUTING.md

 1. ???
 (Code review?)
 1. Merge changes into the `master` branch

+If interested, see [a complete walkthrough of adding a new feature](https://github.com/EasternEdgeRobotics/2016/wiki/Walkthrough:-Adding-a-feature) on the wiki.

 ## The development process

 All development happens on GitHub—there exists the possibility of brainstorming happening outside of GitHub, but an attempt should be made to convey all design decisions in a GitHub issue or Pull Request.